bramiozo/TimEx/README.md

 # TimEx
-Repository for extracting time-series features and clusters.
-This library is not meant for end-to-end timeseries-classification.
+Repository for extracting time-series features and clusters for heterogeneous multivariate data.
+This library is not meant for end-to-end timeseries-classification or segmentation.

 # **Standardisation**